The Parents Council Grant Awards Program

 Each year, the Parents Council Grant Awards Program provides funding to UNC student organizations and university offices to support new and innovative programs/events that benefit undergraduate students.
 Parents Council families are asked to make a minimum annual gift of $1,250 to support this initiative.
 Since its inception in 1985, the program has provided around $2 million in grant funding to enhance the quality of undergraduate student life and learning at Carolina.

-- February 6, 2023: Finalists are notified to prepare presentations for the Parents Council Executive Committee at the Interview Day.
+- February 1, 2024: Finalists are notified to prepare presentations for the Parents Council Executive Committee Grant Award Interview Day.

 - The Parents Council will allocate up to $50,000 in grant awards to eligible and successful applicants.

 - For recent award recipients, awards ranged from $500 to $6000 (18 recipients), with the average grant award being just over $2350.

 - In the past few years, there have typically been 25-40 applications each year.

 - When thinking of your programming and funding needs, consider what is possible given the information above.
 This does not mean that awards may not exceed last year's maximum gift amount, but it does mean no one will receive more than the maximum available for funding.